magicjascha/url_shortener/README.md

 ## Setup for development

-If you have docker installed and are using a very different system you can use docker (see below).
+If you have docker installed and are using a very different system than than Ubuntu LTS 20.04 you can use docker (see below).
 However in docker the test environment is not configured yet.

 ### Without Docker